hmchen47/DataScience/AppliedDS-UMich/2-InfoVis/02-BasicChart.md

     class SomeArtist(Artist):
         'An example Artist that implements the draw method'

-        def draw(self, renderer):
+        def draw(, renderer):
-            """Call the appropriate renderer methods to paint self onto canvas""" if not self.get_visible():  return
+            """Call the appropriate renderer methods to paint  onto canvas""" if not .get_visible():  return

-            # create some objects and use renderer to draw self here
+            # create some objects and use renderer to draw  here
             renderer.draw_path(graphics_context, path, transform)
     ```
 + Two types of `Artist`s in the hierarchy